jnispen/PPSDA/README.md

 >> jupyter notebook
 ```

-# Dataset Sources
+# Datasets

-## Coffee
+## Coffees
-> The coffees dataset contains 56 FTIR samples of two coffee species (Arabica and Robusta, resp.
-29 and 27 of each).
+> The coffees dataset contains 56 FTIR samples of two coffee species, Arabica and Robusta.
 The spectra were truncated to 800-2000 cm<sup>-1</sup>.
 The dataset was obtained from: [https://csr.quadram.ac.uk/example-datasets-for-download/](https://csr.quadram.ac.uk/example-datasets-for-download/)

+## Olive Oils
+> The olive oils dataset contains 120 FTIR samples originating from four different countries (Greece, Italy, Portugal and Spain) corresponding to four different classes.
+The spectra were truncated to 799-1897 cm<sup>-1</sup>.
+The dataset was obtained from: [https://csr.quadram.ac.uk/example-datasets-for-download/](https://csr.quadram.ac.uk/example-datasets-for-download/)

+## Juices
+> This dataset contains 983 FTIR samples originating from two classes of fresh fruit juices, strawberry and non-strawberry.
+The spectra were truncated to 899-1802 cm<sup>-1</sup>.
+The dataset was obtained from: [https://csr.quadram.ac.uk/example-datasets-for-download/](https://csr.quadram.ac.uk/example-datasets-for-download/)
+>